Abeeso Facula

-Abeeso Facula is a bright, irregular depression on the surface of Mercury, located at 21.7° N, 214.6° W. It was named by the IAU in 2018.
+Abeeso Facula is a bright, irregular depression on the surface of Mercury, located at 21.7° N, 214.6° W, in southwestern Caloris Planitia.
+It was named by the IAU in 2018.
 Abeeso is the Somali word for snake.
 The depression is the site of a volcanic explosion.

 Abeeso Facula is near the southwestern rim of the Caloris basin.
 Abeeso Facula is immediately southwest of Agwo Facula.